ModalMinds/MM-PRM/README.md

    ]
    ```

-   This dataset will be used as input to the OmegaPRM engine to generate annotated solution trees with step-wise correctness labels.
+   This dataset will be used as input to the data pipeline to generate annotated solution trees with step-wise correctness labels.

    To enable parallel data generation, you need to split the seed dataset into smaller chunks.